 Founded in 1999, Frontier Economics is now one of the largest economic consultancies in Europe with offices in London, Dublin, Berlin, Cologne, Brussels, Madrid, and Paris.
 Owned entirely by its staff, Frontier attracts public and private sector clients for advice on matters of competition policy, public policy, regulation, business strategy, and behavioral economics.

-Frontier Economics requires applicants to have an academic or professional background with a strong economics component (strong MA and/or BA).
+Frontier Economics requires applicants to have an academic or professional background with a strong economics component (BA and/or MA).

-During this virtual session you will learn more about:
+During this session you will learn more about:

 - The experience of a CEU alumna currently working for Frontier

 - 2023 Internships and Graduate Analyst roles

 To give you a sense of the type of work Frontier Economics does, here are some example questions from their clients:

 - From an energy regulator: How can we introduce more competition in the retail energy market?

 - From a low cost airline: Is it a problem for customers that our prices are so much higher on bank holidays than on other days?

 - From a fast food company: How can we become more innovative?